barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 DC Judiciary and Public Safety Chairman Charles Allen questioned DC Police Chief Peter Newsham as to why the mandated data had not been collected earlier this year; Newsham stated that the MPD [was "guilty" of not following the stop and frisk data collection](https://www.wusa9.com/article/news/local/dc/dc-police-chief-police-guilty-of-not-following-stop-and-frisk-data-collection-law/65-533509822) but had worked to develop other data systems mandated by the NEAR Act.
 Although the Council allocated $150,000 specifically for stop and frisk data collection in fiscal year 2018, the MPD found [the work of reviewing and sorting the data to be overly "laborious and costly" and did not utilize the funding](https://www.scribd.com/document/374911762/NEAR-Act-Inquiry).
 The MPD has found the resources and time to building other data systems, including those that highlight crime rather than enforcement, like [DC Crime Cards](https://dcatlas.dcgis.dc.gov/crimecards/).

+If you want to see the NEAR Act fully implemented or want to hold law enforcement accountable and transparent, please consider supporting the work being done by organizations like [Black Lives Matter DC](http://www.blacklivesmatterdmv.org/), [Stop Police Terror Project DC](https://www.sptdc.com/), and [the American Civil Liberties Union of the District of Columbia](https://www.acludc.org/en) in their legal fight.

 We didn't come into this project familiar with the inner workings of the NEAR Act or the steps the MPD has taken towards compliance.
 Rather, there were questions other researchers have tackled that we wanted to investigate in DC, like [this really incredible research on racial disparities in "hit-rates," or arrest rates](https://5harad.com/papers/frisky.pdf), but we were confronted with a lack of detailed data.

+The available data did allow us to explore the following research questions: 1) Who is being stopped and frisked by the DC Metropolitan Police Department (MPD)?
+2) How does the stop and frisk population compare to the overall population in DC?
+3) How much are different groups of people being disproportionally targeted by stop and frisk?

+Along with the stop and frisk data, the MPD also reported on "field contact reports" from 2012 to 2017.
+According to the [documentation](https://go.mpdconline.com/GO/GO_OPS_304_10.pdf), a field contact is a non-forcible stop and/or questioning between MPD and a citizen, although it is unclear whether citizens stopped non-forcibly know they do not need to speak with police.
+Forcible contacts make up the lion's share of all interactions, accounting for more than 28,000 incidents over the five years data was collected, compared to about 11,000 non-forcible stops.

+For the majority of the analysis, we made the decision to specifically examine forcible stops.
+However, we spent a bit of time looking at both forcible and non-forcible stops; this analysis can be found in the [appendix](#appendix).

+This a living piece of research that attempts to provide a sense of understanding of a very complex social issue, and we are open to new ideas and viewpoints that we might have missed.
 We will follow the ongoing litigation against the MPD and the Mayor's office and update the work below if further data is provided.
-If you want to see the NEAR Act fully implemented or want to hold law enforcement accountable and transparent, please consider supporting the work being done by organizations like [Black Lives Matter DC](http://www.blacklivesmatterdmv.org/), [Stop Police Terror Project DC](https://www.sptdc.com/), and [the American Civil Liberties Union of the District of Columbia](https://www.acludc.org/en) in their legal fight.

-This a living piece of research that attempts to provide a sense of understanding of a very complex social issue, and we are open to new ideas and viewpoints that we might have missed.

 Stop & Frisk: Overview
 --------------